Snapping the Sixties exhibition at Mottisfont

 Lichfield, Duffy and Donovan: Snapping the Sixties is on show from Saturday 21 September to Sunday 10 November, 11am - 5pm (closing at 4pm from Monday 4 November).

-Normal property admission price only (please note that peak price applies for non-members for the August bank holiday).
+Normal property admission price only (free for National Trust and Art Fund members).
 For visitors unable to access the second floor gallery, we have digital versions of exhibitions on iPads which are available on lower levels.

 The exhibition of over fifty photographs evokes the spirit of the Sixties with famous faces and flawless fashion sense.
 Mostly black-and-white, the featured subjects include models and musicians, film stars and politicians.